mkavulich/ccpp-doc/CCPPtechnical/source/Overview.rst

 community can be funneled back to the operational centers for further improvement of the operational forecasts.

-Both the CCPP-Framework and the CCPP-Physics are developed as open source code, follow industry-standard code management practices, and are freely distributed through GitHub (https://github.com/NCAR/ccpp-physics and https://github.com/NCAR/ccpp-framework).
+Both the CCPP Framework and the CCPP Physics are developed as open source code, follow industry-standard code management practices, and are freely distributed through GitHub (https://github.com/NCAR/ccpp-physics and https://github.com/NCAR/ccpp-framework).
 This documentation is housed in repository https://github.com/NCAR/ccpp-doc.